 Following the sale in 2009 of our principal gold assets at the operating or development stage, we are refocusing our gold strategy.
-While we intend to continue to explore for gold assets, we are not committed to developing and operating them ourselves.
+Our plan is to explore, find and advance gold resources through targeted exploration activity in secure jurisdictions, where we can leverage the assets, databases and in-country expertise that provide a competitive advantage.
 We have established a team within our exploration group with a mandate to acquire additional early stage gold exploration properties and to identify and act on opportunities to realize value from our existing portfolio of gold exploration assets, and from these new opportunities, at an appropriate point in the exploration and development cycle.